ryan-zeyuan-chen/ROB301/Lab4_Kalman_Filter/README.md

 * To implement an extended Kalman filter for one-dimensional localization
 * To test the filter on an idealized robotic mail-delivery task

-The intended route for your robot consists of four addresses (and corresponding co-ordinates) as given in the table below.
+The intended route for the robot consists of four addresses (and corresponding co-ordinates) as given in the table below.

 | Address | Coordinates [cm] |
 | :---: | :---: |